mattpidden/mattpidden/cd.md

 In this example we take a look at building an iOS app, and deploying via Apple App Store.
 The `yaml` examples have a lot of comments, `echo` and `ls` commands in order to maintain readability, and for easy debugging.

 To build and deploy an iOS app you need signing certificates, profiles, keychain passwords, API keys and an `exportOptions.plist` file.
 We use GitHub Secrets to store these confidential values securely.
-For more details on how to get, encode, and upload all of these, see [Setting up GitHub Secrets etc](#setting-up-github-secrets-etc)
+For more details on how to get, encode, and upload all of these, see [GitHub Secrets for iOS Deployment](#github-secrets-for-ios-deployment)

+If this is confusing you, take a look at [this](https://www.andrewhoog.com/post/how-to-build-an-ios-app-with-github-actions-2023/) great article.

 1. Start the CD pipeline with a designated trigger, often a pull request merge to the main branch.
 ```yaml
 on: